menu icon

 • Pour the coated cereal into a gallon-sized zip top baggie, add the powdered sugar, seal the bag and shake until cereal is well coated.

-• Let cool, then store in the zip top bag until ready to serve.
+• Cool completely, then store in the zip top bag until ready to serve.

 Notes